 • Are suppliers compliant with health regulations?
 Is there a standard linen and cleaning suppliers must meet?

 Convido’s suppliers are carefully chosen based on hygiene criteria; linen and cleaning services are of commercial quality, following professional cleaning processes.
-For example, linen is not washed in regular washing machines, which have the potential to predispose guests to infections.
+For example, linen is not washed in regular washing machines, which has the potential to predispose guests to infections.

 • Is the accommodation experience consistent?
 Will guests experience the same level of comfort and service across projects?